Consensys/quorum/docs/Permissioning/Permissioning apis.md

   status: true
 }
 ```
-For adding a sub organization at the next level, the parent org id should have the entire org hierarchy up to the immediate parent e.g.
+It should be noted that, parent org id should contain the complete org hierarchy from master org id to the immediate parent.
+The org hierarchy is separated by `.`.
+For example, if master org `ABC` has a sub organization `SUB1`, then while creating the sub organization at `SUB1` level, the parent org should be given as `ABC.SUB1`.
+Please see the examples below:
 ```
 > quorumPermission.addSubOrg("ABC.SUB1", "SUB2","", "0x0000000000000000000000000000000000000000", {from: eth.accounts[0]})
 {